pdwarkanath/freeCodeCamp/projects/survey-form/README.md

 Run all user story tests by forking [this CodePen pen](http://codepen.io/freeCodeCamp/pen/MJjpwO).
 The code is expected to fulfill the above user stories and get all of the tests to pass.

-I chose to make a the same survey form as in the example codepen app but by using CSS grid.
+I chose to make the same survey form as in the example codepen app but by using CSS grid.
 Live version here that passes all tests: https://codepen.io/pdwarkanath/full/rPNMXE